bergzand/RIOT/examples/suit_update/README.md

 manifest is an array of path components.
 Which character is used to separate these path components is out of the scope of the SUIT manifest.
 The `gen_manifest.py` command uses colons (`:`) to separate these components.
-Withint the manifest this will show up as an array containing `[ "ram", "0" ]`.
+Within the manifest this will show up as an array containing `[ "ram", "0" ]`.

 The content of this template file should look like this: